 Employee Benefits

-An explanation of benefits, or EOB, is a document you receive from your insurance plan after a provider has filed a claim.
-EOBs outline what your plan covers and what you owe for services.
-An EOB is not a bill, but rather an explanation of services provided and how the cost is split between you and your insurer.
+An explanation of benefits, or EOB, is a document you receive from your insurance after a provider has filed a claim.
+Your EOB outlines what your plan covers and what you owe for services.
+An EOB is not a bill, but rather an explanation of the services provided and how the cost is split between you and your insurer.
 Typically, you’ll receive an EOB shortly after a visit to a provider or after you make a purchase covered by your insurance — such as a prescription or piece of medical equipment.

 Your explanation of benefits is an overview of the services you received and what they cost.
 The document you receive will likely include:

 Your EOB will outline whether your insurance claim was approved or denied.
-It could also include additional information, such as services your plan didn’t cover and your progress toward your deductible.
+It could also include additional information, such as services your plan didn’t cover.

 Here’s an example EOB, broken down line-by-line, to help you confidently read and interpret your own.